Daniel Vallverdú: Davis Cup

 Vallverdú has played for Venezuela in eight matches over six ties, including a semifinal appearance in Group I of the Americas Zone in 2005.

 Educational background

 Sánchez-Casal Barcelona Tennis Academy

-Vallverdú attended the Sánchez-Casal Barcelona Tennis Academy when he was 15, where he met Andy Murray and were both training to become professional tennis players.
-The two quickly became best friends.
+Vallverdú attended the Sánchez-Casal Barcelona Tennis Academy when he was 15, where he met Andy Murray.

 University of Miami

 Vallverdú graduated from the University of Miami in 2009 with a BA in International Marketing and Finance.

 During his time at the University of Miami, Vallverdú was captain of the university tennis team.

 He received five all-American honors, was no. 3 in the nation in singles and no. 1 in the nation in doubles with teammate Carl Mikael Sundberg.